-If you still think paramotors are expensive, and you can't justify spending so much money on one, consider buying a used paramotor and wing.
-If you're patient, and you know what to look for you'll save a heck of a lot, so take a look at my budget paramotoring post HERE.
+If you still think paramotors are expensive, and you can’t justify spending so much money on one, consider buying used equipment.
+If you’re patient, and you know what to look for, you can save a heck of a lot of money on a low hour paramotor and wing.
+So take a look at my budget paramotoring post HERE.

 You can also find out exactly how much I’m spending on things like fuel, parts, insurance, and gear in THIS POST.

 Remember, paramotors are so expensive for a reason, and I personally don’t think we’re being ripped off.

 Helmets can also be pricey, but all of the other gear that you need can be found very cheap.
 Take a look at my recommended gear section to get an idea of further costs.